yingqi0607/tp/docs/UserGuide.md

 ##### Saving the data

-TR4CKER data are saved in the hard disk automatically after any command that changes the data.
+TR4CKER saves data in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------